drgerg/Pi-based-weather-station/README.md

 The goal of this project is to take advantage of the availability of the modular Pi and Arduino sensors and boards to create a weather station that I could repair when something died.
 The Pi lives on the pole with the sensors, and communicates over WiFi.

 The project is being written in Python 3.
-Flask, Gunicorn and nginx are used to display info to users.
-Everything stays here, this is not ever going to be on the web, although I do intend to eventually upload data to a PWS site like [this one](https://beta.pwsweather.com/).
+Everything stays here, this is not ever going to be on the web, although I do intend to eventually upload data to a PWS site like [this one](https://www.pwsweather.com/).

 I am making every attempt to provide enough documentation and schematics for anyone else to duplicate what I've done.